heljakka/pioneer/README.md

 Note that all loss function hyper-parameters in the code base are scaled by a factor of 0.1 in comparison to the paper.

 Random sampling should work on all datasets.
 But, as in the paper, reconstructions and interpolations can be expected to work only in CelebA-64 and 128 (not even CelebA-HQ).
-There is a theory of what causes these, and the fix is work-in-progress.
+There is a theory of what needs to be fixed; work-in-progress.

 Training of CelebA is very stable, but with other datasets, unstable outcomes are not impossible (requiring restart).
 If you see consistently unstable training for a network (more than 50% of the time) despite following the instructions here, please contact us.